 Paul: Which app is that?

-Steven: It just a… It helps you pick cards for a game called Dominion.
+Steven: It helps you pick cards for a game called Dominion.
 It’s an open source app, and I smiled when I saw that.
 I was like, “Wow.
 You guys are smart.”

 Paul: Yeah, it is very interesting.
 I mean, you know, when you look at the different rights or permissions that are asked, even across the platforms, iOS and Android.
 You know, Android apps tend to ask for everything.
 IOS, because of the App Store and the overruling of the Apple god, they don’t ask as much.
 But one of the things that you have to realize, that when you opt in or you sign up with Google, you’re giving Google access to all of your information — not just the app maker, but Google as well.
 So, critical things there to think about.
 We do live in a different world.
 So, you know, when you’re sharing that information, you’re sharing it with a broader audience than you might think.